treeverse/lakeFS/docs/integrations/kubeflow.md

 ```

 You can invoke any lakeFS operation supported by lakeFS OpenAPI, for example, you could implement a commit and merge function-based ContainerOps.
-Check out the full API [reference](https://docs.lakefs.io/reference/api.html).
+Check out the full API [reference](https://docs.lakefs.io/reference/api.html){: .button-clickable}.

 ### Non-function-based ContainerOps

 To implement a non-function based ContainerOp, you should use the [`treeverse/lakectl`](https://hub.docker.com/r/treeverse/lakectl) docker image.
-With this image you can run [lakeFS CLI](../quickstart/first_commit.md) commands to execute the desired lakeFS operation.
+With this image you can run [lakeFS CLI](../quickstart/first_commit.md){: .button-clickable} commands to execute the desired lakeFS operation.

 For `lakectl` to work with Kubeflow, you will need to pass your lakeFS configurations as environment variables named: